sdgis-edu-tud/report-asa2025-groupf/README.md

 - R version 4.5.1 for some data analysis and visualisation in the report
 - Python version 3.12 for some visualisation in the report
 - Quarto version 1.7.32 to render the report

+## License

+This work is licensed under a
+[Creative Commons Attribution 4.0 International License][cc-by].